19hours/sg-statutes/Acts/Companies Act.md

 ### Capacity and powers of company

-23\.—(1) Subject to the provisions of this Act and any other written law and its memorandum or articles of association, a company has —
+23\.—(1) Subject to the provisions of this Act and any other written law and its constitution, a company has —

 (a) full capacity to carry on or undertake any business or activity, do any act or enter into any transaction; and